fabian0598/AoC/README.md

 # AoC
 Advent of Code 2022

-Just for fun solving the problems of the challeng
+Just for fun solving the problems of the challenge